Season One, Episode Two: “The Lorelais’ First Day at Chilton”

 RORY: Wow, Biblical insults.
 This is an advanced school.

-— Mary Magdalene “was a Jewish woman who, according to the four canonical gospels, traveled with Jesus as one of his followers and was a witness to his crucifixion, burial, and resurrection” (Wikipedia).
-The popular image of Mary Magdalene, passed down through the centuries, is of a “repentant prostitute,” but this characterization is spurious.
-The misconception began in 591 and was simply “compounded across time as her image was conscripted into one power struggle after another” (Smithsonian Magazine).
+- Mary Magdalene “was a woman who, according to the four canonical gospels, traveled with Jesus as one of his followers and was a witness to his crucifixion and resurrection” (Wikipedia).
+The popular image of Mary Magdalene, passed down through the centuries, is of a “repentant prostitute,” but this is a spurious characterization.
+According to historians, the misconception originated in 591 and was simply “compounded across time as her image was conscripted into one power struggle after another” (Smithsonian Magazine).

-— Mary’s epithet Magdalene may indicate that she came from the fishing town of Magdala.
+- Mary’s epithet Magdalene may be a toponymic surname (a name derived from a place name) indicating that she came from the fishing town of Magdala.

 LORELAI: Do you want me to talk to anybody?
 A parent?
 A teacher?
 A big guy named Moose?